korpling/pepperModules-CoNLLModules/README.md

 ### conll.considerProjectivity
 Usage: conll.considerProjectivity=[VALUE]
 Possible values are TRUE and FALSE
-Default value for this attribute is TRUE
+Default value for this attribute is FALSE
 States whether to create a salt pointing relation from projective head of tokens to the dependent.

 ### conll.projectiveMode